Log Burner Installation Cost

 What is HETAS?

-HETAS, (Heating Equipment and Testing Approval Scheme) are a company who will certify that work has complied with building regulations when installing wood-burning stoves.
+HETAS (Heating Equipment and Testing Approval Scheme) are a company that will certify that work has complied with building regulations when installing wood-burning stoves.
 By law, you need to contact your local authorities before any installation takes place.
 After you have installed your stove.

 Even if you have installed a stove yourself, you'll still need an inspection from HETAS for a certificate to show the stove has been installed correctly.
 This can cost between £120 – £300.